 Every baker has a wish-list of items they would like, either to make certain tasks simpler or to take their baking to the next level entirely.
-Treating the avid baker in your life to something from this collection of baking essentials is sure to please them.
+Treating the avid baker in your life to something from this gift list of baking essentials is sure to please them.
 Pick wisely and your baking buddy might just rustle up something tasty for you in return.

 Disclosure: This post contains affiliate links, which means that if you purchase the items I recommend through the links I provide, I get a small commission at no extra cost to you.
 For more info, please see my disclosure policy.
 Thanks for supporting LittleSugarSnaps.

 Christmas is just weeks away now.
 It’s time to get the decorations up, gorge on mince pies, sip mulled wine at every opportunity and do a little bit of thoughtful shopping to thrill those people dearest to our hearts.
 My gift list includes items that will appeal to bakers of all ability – complete beginners through to hardcore veterans.
 I’ve also included a range of prices to suit all budgets.
-Which item makes it to the top of your list this year?
+Which item makes it to the top of your gift list this year?

 Oh boy.
 If there is one item I would spin cartwheels for it’s this stand mixer.
 The truth is, I do not own a stand mixer.
 I really, really miss one when I’m making marshmallows or sticky dough, but so far I have not been lucky enough to receive one.
 I know plenty of people who are totally in love with their Kitchenaids though.
 And they all say excessively positive things about them (rubbing salt in my wound, but I’ll overlook that small fact).
 These beautiful machines can mix, knead and whip ingredients easily.
 What’s more, the power hub fits numerous optional attachments such as food grinders, pasta makers, sausage stuffers or spiralisers.
 They even come in a range of more than 40 colours.
 Ultimate bliss.